Authorship

 Soils

-Revegetation guidelines recommend tapertip hawksbeard for fine silt loam, silt, and sandy to coarse-textured soils on sites receiving 8 to 20 in (20–50 cm) of precipitation (Walker and Shaw 2005; Ogle et al. 2012).
+Revegetation guidelines recommend tapertip hawksbeard for fine silt loam, silt, and sandy to coarse-textured soils on sites receiving 7 to 20 in (18–50 cm) of precipitation and a minimum of 110 frost free days (Walker and Shaw 2005; Ogle et al. 2012; USDA NRCS 2017).
 Recommendations for restoration are discussed in the Wildland Seeding and Planting section.

 Tapertip hawksbeard plant growing with grasses.
 Plant in full bloom.
 Many yellow flowers.